aiven/aiven-docs/docs/platform/howto/search-services.md

 title: Search for services
 ---

-import Services from "@site/static/images/icons/database.svg";
-import Filter from "@site/static/images/icons/settings.svg";
-import Tabs from '@theme/Tabs';
+import ConsoleLabel from "@site/src/components/ConsoleIcons" import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-On the <Services className="icon"/> **Services** page in [Aiven Console](https://console.aiven.io/), you can search for services by keywords and narrow down the results using filters.
+On the <ConsoleLabel name="services"/> page in [Aiven Console](https://console.aiven.io/), you can search for services by keywords and narrow down the results using filters.

 ## Search by keyword